paradox-tt/TVP_Monitor/README.md

-# Thousand Validator - Nomination Monitoring Tool
+# Thousand Validator - Nomination Monitoring & Audit Tool
 A bot that monitors nominations of the accounts held by the 1KV programme.

 <b>Rationale</b>